 Five Ways to Get Health Insurance

 1. Jobs or union.
-If you or your spouse has a job that offers health insurance, ask if you can get it or buy into it.
+If you or your spouse has a job that offers health insurance, ask if you can buy into it.
 If you had insurance but lost your job within the last 60 days, ask if you are eligible for COBRA (Consolidated Omnibus Budget Reconciliation Act).
-This is a law that lets you keep your insurance for 18 months, sometimes longer.
-You pay the full cost.
+This is a law that lets you keep your insurance for 18 months after losing your job.
+You pay the full cost without help from your previous employer.

 2. Your college or university.
 If you are a full-time or part-time student, check with your school to see if they offer insurance coverage.

 3. Medicaid.
 Medicaid is a state-administered health insurance program that provides free or low-cost plans to millions of Americans.
 In the states that have “expanded” Medicaid, it covers all children and adults who are below 138% of the Federal Poverty Level.
-In the other states, it only covers low-income families with children, pregnant women, the blind or disabled people.
+In other states, Medicaid only covers low-income families with children, pregnant women, visually impaired on those deemed disabled.
 To see if your state has expanded Medicaid, and to apply, visit www.healthcare.gov.

 4. Medicare.
 If you are 65 or over, or have been deemed disabled by the Social Security Administration for two years, you may be eligible for Medicare.
-Contact www.medicare.gov for more information.
+Visit www.medicare.gov for more information.

 Open Enrollment occurs once a year, usually between November and January.
 There are a few other times when you can buy insurance: if you lose your job-based plan mid-year, get married, have a baby, move to another county or state or become eligible for Medicaid.
-For more information on special times when you can get insurance, visit www.healthcare.gov.
+For more information on special circumstances when you can opt to get insurance, visit www.healthcare.gov.

 An Oncology Social Worker Can Help

-Remember, you do not have to do this alone!
-Oncology social workers understand issues related to cancer.
-Call 800-813-HOPE (4673) and speak with a CancerCare professional oncology social worker.
-They can help you explore your insurance options and find the best resources for you.
+You do not have to do this alone.
+Oncology social workers understand the issues about insurance that make obtaining treatment even more difficult.
+Call 800-813-HOPE (4673) and speak with a CancerCare professional oncology social worker who can help you explore your insurance options.
+They can help navigate these resources and help in other ways.

 Browse by Diagnosis